 There are several approaches to promoting TPD, including traditional methods and various digital tools such as websites.
 Teachers may engage independently or collaboratively within their professional communities.
 In this context, the role of LPTK as a teacher-preparation institution becomes vital (Jati, 2023), (Ghassani & Sugandi, 2023a), (Syahria et al., 2024).
 The community feature that LPTK may offer through the organization for TPD has additional significance.
-The significance relates to the existence of a network that includes not only fellow teachers but also lecturers and practitioners.
-Through the involvement of both peer teachers and academic professionals facilitated by LPTK, TPD can be enhanced with practical insights and conceptual mentoring, forming an empowered learning community.
-As part of its efforts to participate in the digitalization era, LPTK may aim to execute TPD schemes via websites.
-Considering various websites that can be used for TPD, it becomes essential to analyze the existing design of web-based TPD.
-Objectives include optimizing website features, describing TPD delivery methods, and highlighting the community's participation.
-Following these analyses, a redesign was conducted.
+The significance lies in the existence of a network that includes not only fellow teachers but also lecturers and practitioners.
+Through the involvement of both peer teachers and academic professionals facilitated by LPTK, TPD can be strengthened with practical insights and conceptual mentoring, forming an empowered learning community.
+As part of its efforts to participate in the digitalization era, LPTK may aim to implement TPD schemes through websites.
+Considering the variety of websites that can be used for TPD, it is essential to analyze the existing design of web-based TPD.
+The objectives include optimizing website features, describing TPD delivery methods, and highlighting the community's participation.
+Based on these analyses, a redesign was conducted.
 This redesign resulted in an optimal UI/UX for website-based TPD that fulfills teachers' needs, with no potential TPD activities omitted.